• Skip to primary navigation

 Award Information

-Award Type: Standard Grant or Continuing Grant or Cooperative Agreement
+Award Type: Cooperative Agreement

-Estimated Number of Awards: 4
+Estimated Number of Awards: up to 5

-Link to Award: https://www.nsf.gov/pubs/2023/nsf23521/nsf23521.htm
+Link to Award: https://new.nsf.gov/funding/opportunities/science-technology-centers-integrative/nsf24-594/solicitation

 Process for Limited Submissions

-PIs must submit their application as a Limited Submission through the USC Research and Innovation (R&I) Application Portal: https://rii.usc.edu/oor-portal/.
+PIs must submit their application as a Limited Submission through the Research Initiatives and Infrastructure (RII) Application Portal: https://rii.usc.edu/oor-portal/.
+Use the template provided here: RII Limited Submission Applicant Template

 Materials to submit include:

-• (1) Single Page Proposal Summary (0.5” margins; single-spaced; font type: Arial, Helvetica, or Georgia typeface; font size: 11 pt).
+• (1) Two-Page Proposal Summary (1” margins; single-spaced; standard font type, e.g. Arial, Helvetica, Times New Roman, or Georgia typeface; font size: 11 pt).
 Page limit includes references and illustrations.
-Pages that exceed the 1-page limit will be excluded from review.
+Pages that exceed the 2-page limit will be excluded from review.
+You must use the template linked above.

 • (2) CV – (5 pages maximum)

-Note: The portal requires information about the PIs and Co-PIs in addition to department and contact information, including the 10-digit USC ID#, Gender, and Ethnicity.
+Note: The portal requires information about the PIs in addition to department and contact information, including the 10-digit USC ID#.
 Please have this material prepared before beginning this application.

 Purpose